MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :align: center
       :scale: 70%

-- Change the view from :guilabel:`Android` to :guilabel:`Project` in the selectbox at the top of the project's files tree:
+- Change the view from :guilabel:`Android` to :guilabel:`Project` in the select box at the top of the project's files tree:

    .. figure:: images/androidStudio/android-studio-create-project-04.png
       :alt: Project View in Android Studio